-Airplane Embraer ERJ 145 (ER4) American Airlines has 2 classes on board with total of 50 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Embraer ERJ 145 (ER4) American Airlines with 2 classes and 50 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 This is older plane but it's one of my favorite small RJ's because of the 1-2 setup.
 The single seats on the left side are comfortable for anyone under 6'2" or so.
 A standard rollaboard bag will need to be gate checked.
 On the whole this is more comfortable than a CRJ or a turboprop.

 I flew from JFK-BWI and was crammed into seat 18a.
 I will tru to avoid the Embraer 140/145 at all cost

 Was late getting to the plane - my connecting flight was late, my luggage was late coming out of the carousel - had to abandon it and run.
 The gate was closed but plane still connected, they let me on.
 My original seat of 8A was occupied by someone else - weird.
 I was able to sit in 13B and was better off - no one beside me s...

 American Airlines approved PET CARRIERS DO NOT FIT under these seats!
 I just had to deplane my flight from SYR to PVD because my 19x13x9 American Airlines approved pet carrier didn't fit under ANY of the seats.